CyVerse-learning-materials/foss/docs/07_reproducibility_ii.md

 When you executed the command `docker run alpine:latest`, Docker first looked for the cached image locally, but did not find it, it then ran a `docker pull` behind the scenes to download the `alpine:latest` image and then execute your command.

-When you ran `docker run alpine:latest`, you provided a command `ls -l`, so Docker started the command specified and you saw the listing of the Alpine file system (not your host system, this was insice the container!).
+When you ran `docker run alpine:latest`, you provided a command `ls -l`, so Docker started the command specified and you saw the listing of the Alpine file system (not your host system, this was inside the container!).

 ### :material-docker: images